Like many bloggers, I started out with dreams of creating a money making blog and generating a significant online income.

 - Diversify Traffic – Nail SEO to develop organic traffic, and focus on 1-2 other platforms for additional readers.
 Personally, I outsourced my Pinterest marketing and used Tailwind.

 - Reinvest Your Earnings – If you make solid money from platforms like Monumetric, reinvest the money into more content, outsourcing, better hosting, or something that will benefit your blog.
 Your website is a business, after all.

 Last October, I decided to work on This Online World every single night.
-I published a tonne of content, promoted my posts on Reddit, grinded out Pinterest, link-dropped on Facebook groups/Quora, and did whatever I could to reach 25K sessions
+I published a tonne of content, promoted my posts on Reddit, grinded out Pinterest, link-dropped on Facebook groups/Quora, and did whatever I could to reach the sessions

 After a month of long nights, it finally worked.
 If you’re getting close to Mediavine’s requirements, I say go all-in.